 You can also learn more vocabularies & conversations from the app "Learn Japanese" as we shown above.
 It's very helpful especially for travellers.

-Feel free to leave a comment down below if you have any questions and share this post to your families & friends who will probably travel to Japan.
+Feel free to leave a comment down below if you have any questions and share this post to your families & friends who are planning a trip to Japan.
 We hope this guide helps you plan your trip well and we wish you all to have an unforgettable trip.
 Don't forget to cherish every moment!
 God bless you all!

 Much love, Gunawan & Melisa